 Date Written: February 5, 2018

 This paper explores how a prominent place-based policy in China, the national high-tech zones, affects local innovation and entrepreneurial activities.
-Relying on plausible exogenous variation in place-based policies caused by staggered establishments of national high-tech zones and using a difference-in-differences approach, we find the establishment of national high-tech zones has a positive effect on local innovation output and the entrepreneurial activities.
+Relying on plausible exogenous variation in place-based policies caused by staggered establishments of national high-tech zones, we find that the establishment of national high-tech zones has positive effects on local innovation output and entrepreneurial activities.
 A number of additional tests suggest that the effects appear causal.
-Access to financing resources, reductions in administrative burdens, and talent cultivation are three plausible underlying channels that allow the establishment of national high-tech zones positively affect local innovation and entrepreneurship.
-Our paper sheds new light on the effects of China’s national high-tech zones and provides new evidence to the debate about the real effect of place-based policies.
+Access to financing resources, reductions in administrative burdens, and talent cultivation are three plausible underlying channels through which national high-tech zones positively affect local innovation and entrepreneurship.
+Our paper sheds new light on the debate about the real effects of place-based government policies.

 Suggested Citation: Suggested Citation